leangjia/blender_docs/manual/modeling/meshes/editing/edge/screw.rst

 Usage
 =====

 This tool works only with meshes.
-In *Edit Mode*, the *Screw* tool operation can be found by navigating to :menuselection:`Edge --> Screw` in the header of the 3D viewport.
+In *Edit Mode*, the *Screw* tool operation can be found by navigating to :menuselection:`Edge --> Screw` in the header of the 3D Viewport.
 To use this tool, you need to create at least one open profile or line to be used as a vector for the height, and an angular vector to specify a direction.

 The *Screw* tool uses two points given by the open line to create an initial vector to calculate the height